 However, keep in mind that these benefits are based on observational studies — not rigorous controlled trials.
 Therefore, more research is needed before firm conclusions can be drawn.

-Summary Coffee beans are a concentrated source of antioxidants and caffeine.
+Coffee beans are a concentrated source of antioxidants and caffeine.
 They have anti-inflammatory properties that protect against certain diseases and boost energy and mood.

 While eating coffee beans in moderation is perfectly healthy, eating too many may cause problems.
 Additionally, some people are sensitive to substances in the beans, which may lead to unpleasant side effects.

-Heartburn and Stomach Upset
+Heartburn and stomach upset

 Certain compounds in coffee beans can cause stomach upset in some people.